-Currently, the CDC, the American College of Obstetricians and Gynecologists (ACOG), the American Academy of Pediatrics (AAP), and American Academy of Family Physicians have strong recommendations to perform universal early prenatal screening for syphilis in pregnant persons (Appendix A Table 1).
-Additionally, the CDC and AAP recommend repeat screening in the early third trimester and at delivery in those at increased risk for syphilis infection or when a pregnancy ends in stillbirth (fetal death after 20 weeks' gestation) (Appendix A Table 1).
-Recently, ACOG updated its syphilis screening recommendations, which were previously aligned with the CDC and AAP recommendations, to state repeat screening in the early third trimester and at delivery should be performed universally rather than only in high-risk populations.
-As of November 2023, 42 U.S. states and the District of Columbia have laws mandating prenatal syphilis screening.
+Currently, CDC,^{3, 36} the American College of Obstetricians and Gynecologists (ACOG),19 the American Academy of Pediatrics (AAP),19 and American Academy of Family Physicians37 have strong recommendations to perform universal early prenatal screening for syphilis in pregnancy (Appendix A Table 1).
+Additionally, CDC and AAP recommend repeat screening in the early third trimester and at delivery in those at increased risk for syphilis infection or when a pregnancy ends in stillbirth (fetal death after 20 weeks' gestation) (Appendix A Table 1).
+Recently, ACOG updated its syphilis screening recommendations, which were previously aligned with CDC and AAP recommendations, to state repeat screening in the early third trimester and at delivery should be performed universally rather than only in high-risk populations.38 As of November 2023, 42 U.S. states and the District of Columbia have laws mandating prenatal syphilis screening.
 Twenty-one states (42%) require only one test, including for persons at increased risk.
 Fourteen states mandate additional screening during the third trimester in all pregnancies, and an additional six states require third trimester screening among patients at increased risk.
 Only six states mandate syphilis screening at delivery, but an additional eight states mandate screening at delivery among high-risk patients.
 Only four states (8%) require a test at the first prenatal visit and repeat tests in the early third trimester (28 to 32 weeks) and at delivery.
-Eight states have no laws mandating screening for syphilis in pregnancy.
+Eight states have no laws mandating screening for syphilis in pregnancy.39

-According to the current perinatal care guidelines by AAP and ACOG, pregnant persons with syphilis should be treated with benzathine penicillin G according to the stage of infection because this is the only reliable treatment in pregnancy.
+According to the current perinatal care guidelines by AAP and ACOG,19 pregnant adolescents and adults with syphilis should be treated with benzathine penicillin G according to the stage of infection because this is the only reliable treatment in pregnancy.
 Additionally, those treated with penicillin should be monitored for signs of a JH reaction.
 For treated persons, followup nontreponemal serologic testing is needed to evaluate the effectiveness of the treatment.
-Pregnant persons treated for syphilis should have quantitative nontreponemal serologic tests repeated in the early third trimester (28 to 32 weeks) and at delivery, related to the stage of the disease.
-The AAP and ACOG also suggest pregnant persons at high risk of reinfection or living in areas with a high prevalence of syphilis may receive monthly repeat serological testing for titers.
-For all pregnancies, any known information on the maternal syphilis status should be recorded in the newborn records and communicated to the newborn medical provider, and the mother's serologic status for syphilis should be determined before the newborn is discharged from the hospital.
+Pregnant adolescents and adults treated for syphilis should have quantitative nontreponemal serologic tests repeated in the early third trimester (28 to 32 weeks) and at delivery, related to the stage of the disease.
+The AAP and ACOG also suggest pregnant adolescents and adults at high risk of reinfection or living in areas with a high prevalence of syphilis may receive monthly repeat serological testing for titers.
+For all pregnancies, any known information on the maternal syphilis status should be recorded in the newborn records and communicated to the newborn medical provider, and the mother's serologic status for syphilis should be determined before the newborn is discharged from the hospital.19

-Also according to AAP and ACOG guidelines, all infants born to seropositive mothers require a nontreponemal test and thorough physical and diagnostic examination.
-The diagnostic criteria for evaluating an infant with suspected congenital syphilis include if the mother with a positive treponemal result has one of the following treatment statuses: none, or undocumented; treatment received 4 weeks or less before delivery; or nonpenicillin drug or evidence of reinfection or relapse (increased maternal titers of at least fourfold).
+Also according to AAP and ACOG guidelines,19 all infants born to seropositive mothers require a nontreponemal test and thorough physical and diagnostic examination.
+The diagnostic criteria for evaluating an infant with clinically suspected congenital syphilis include if the mother with a positive treponemal result has one of the following treatment statuses: none, or undocumented; treatment initiated less than 30 days before delivery; or nonpenicillin drug or evidence of reinfection or relapse (increased maternal titers of at least fourfold).
 Management decisions of an infant depend on 1) maternal treatment before pregnancy, 2) adequate maternal treatment and response during pregnancy, or 3) inadequate maternal treatment or response or reinfection during pregnancy.
-The preferred treatment for suspected or confirmed congenital syphilis is intravenous (IV) aqueous crystalline penicillin G. All infants with reactive serologic tests for syphilis should have followup examinations and serologic nontreponemal tests every 2 to 3 months until the test becomes nonreactive.
+The preferred treatment for suspected or confirmed congenital syphilis is intravenous (IV) aqueous crystalline penicillin G. All infants with reactive serologic tests for syphilis should have followup examinations and serologic nontreponemal tests every 2 to 3 months until the test becomes nonreactive.19